 This new type of drug offers even better glucose control by allowing increased insulin sensitivity and uptake of glucose in the muscle cells, decreased gluconeogenesis and improved first phase insulin release from the beta cells.

-When applying for life insurance it is extremely important to let your insurance underwriters know what type of inhibitors you use.
+When applying for life insurance for diabetics, it is extremely important to let your insurance underwriters know what type of inhibitors you use.
 This will allow them to better assess your health and lifestyle to adequately provide you the correct type of coverage and premium price.
-Certain companies will provide a better offer, when taking these types of medications.
-And in turn, can save your family hundreds to thousands of dollars over the life time of the policy.
+On the application, you’ll be asked to disclose medications being prescribed, for your Diabetes conditions.

-Types of Questions That Will Need Answers
+Types of Health Questions That Will Need Answers

-You’ll also have a choice to do a NON Medical Exam policy, or go with a company that requires a Blood/Urine test.
+You’ll have a choice to do a NON Medical Exam policy, or go with a company that requires a Blood/Urine test.
 Also, depending on what type of policy, and company you choose, they may require a review of your most recent medical records.
 But before you make this type of decision, we encourage you to speak with our agents and discuss which plan is best for you!!!

 As with most things and life, the higher risk you are to a company the more of a premium you will have to pay.
 We have seen companies even pull DMV records to see if you have had any recent accidents or moving violations.